Chemical Hygiene Plan - Section 2

 Persons who are CPR certified follow standard CPR protocols or immediately seek the assistance of someone who is trained and certified in CPR.
 Get medical attention promptly.

 Extinguish burning clothing by using the drop-and-roll technique or by dousing with cold water, or use of emergency shower if it is immediately available.
 Remove contaminated clothing; however, avoid further damage to the burned area.
 If possible, wrap the victims clothing in plastic and send it with the victim to the hospital.
 Remove heat with cool water or ice packs until tissue around burn feels normal to the touch.
 Cover injured person to prevent shock.
 Get medical attention promptly.

 Actions to be Avoided During EmergenciesThere are some actions which must not be taken when handling emergencies.
 These include:

 - Do not force any liquids into the mouth of an unconscious person.

 - Do not handle emergencies alone, especially without notifying someone that the accident has occurred.

 - Do not linger at the accident scene if you are not one of the emergency responders.

 For the full text, view CCRI's Hazardous Substance Release Contingency Plan.
-A copy of CCRI's Emergency Response Guide for all campus emergencies is available from any office of the Department of Security and Safety and Campus Police.
+A copy of CCRI's Emergency Response Guide for all campus emergencies is available from any office of the Department of Security and Safety and College Police.

 If you discover a fire or fire-related emergency such as abnormal heating of material, a flammable gas leak, a flammable liquid spill, smoke, or odor of burning, immediately follow these procedures: